 Colon cancer?
 Colonoscopies?
 Many people believe those are things to worry about when we are older.
 However, colorectal cancer is no longer on the decline but is increasing in adults under the age of 50.
-In 2013, The American Cancer Society determined that 72% of colorectal cancer cases in adults under the age of 50 were in their 40s.
+The American Cancer Society determined that 72% of colorectal cancer cases in adults under the age of 50 were in their 40s.
 However, recent studies have found that adults born in 1990 are at risk of colon cancer diagnosis two times more than adults born in 1950.
 Even more, adults born in 1990 are at risk of rectal cancer four times more than the Baby Boomer of 1950.
 The cause of this is still unknown, but we cannot turn a blind eye toward the fact that colorectal cancer does not discriminate based on age.

 Who Is At Risk?